 In the following graphic, you will see how the components of the HTML Markup represent the box elements we want to change.

-- The URL to search results, I will replace with my custom page link (highlighted.)
+The URL to search results, we will replace with the custom page link (highlighted.)

-- The "Multi Family" text I will replace with the name of my custom page.
+The "Multi-Family" text will be replaced with the name of the custom page.

-- The number of listings counter I am going to delete and replace with my own subtitle that describes the page I am linking to.
+The number of listings counter will be deleted and replaced with a subtitle that describes the page that is being linked.

-- I wanted to remove the listings counter, so I replaced the entire <span> tag within the 'category-subtitle' <span> tags with the text 'Premier Equestrian Property.'
+To remove the listings counter, we replaced the entire <span> tag within the 'category-subtitle' <span> tags with the text 'Premier Equestrian Property.'

 For more information on tags and what they mean, you can read up a bit on w3schools .
-Most errors or corrupted/broken HTML is the result of accidentally deleting the wrong tags, forgetting a closing tag, or accidentally deleting quotation marks in your HTML.
+Most errors or corrupted/broken HTML are the results of accidentally deleting the wrong tags, forgetting a closing tag, or accidentally deleting quotation marks in your HTML.